-- 2.1 City of Wolverhampton College is fully committed to providing impartial careers education advice and guidance to all students, apprentices, and members of the community. - 2.2 Careers education helps students and apprentices to acquire the knowledge, skills, attitudes and attributes to manage their life, learning and work.
-A student's and apprentice's understanding of career and progression routes, as well as their level of preparation for the workplace, supports their ability to progress effectively within learning and the labour market and consequently underpins social mobility and economic efficiency. - 2.3 Good careers education can also have a positive effect on soft outcomes for students and apprentices such as improved attitudes, self-confidence, aspirations and decisionmaking skills.
-City of Wolverhampton College is committed to delivering a careers related learning programme and access to careers guidance to support the development of our students. - The College recognises that a successful Careers Education, Information, Advice and Guidance (CEIAG) programme is a partnership between the College, HE establishments, Employers, Connexions and each student and apprentice.
-The guidance provided will recognise the individual needs of each student and apprentice and be provided in an independent and impartial manner.
+- 2.1 City of Wolverhampton College is fully committed to providing impartial careers education, information, advice and guidance to all students, apprentices and members of the community. - 2.2 Careers education helps students to acquire the knowledge, skills, attitudes and attributes to manage their life, learning and work.
+A student's understanding of career and progression routes, as well as their level of preparation for the workplace, supports their ability to progress effectively within learning and the labour market.
+This consequently underpins social mobility and economic efficiency.
+Our SEND students focus on preparation for life and their career education underpins their curriculum offer. - 2.3 Good careers education can also have a positive effect on soft outcomes for students such as improved attitudes, self-confidence, independence, aspirations and decision making skills.
+City of Wolverhampton College is committed to delivering a careers related learning programme and access to careers guidance to support the development of all students. - 2.4 The College recognises that a successful Careers Education, Information, Advice and Guidance (CEIAG) programme is a partnership between the College, HE establishments, Employers, Connexions and each student.
+The guidance provided will recognise the individual needs of each student and be provided in an independent and impartial manner to meet those needs.